RubyLearning/blog/content/post/2007/09/14/plug-mashup.md

 ---
-title: "PLUG MASHUP"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-09-14"
-layout: post
 categories:
 - news
 - rails
 - ruby
+date: 2007-09-14
+layout: post
+title: PLUG MASHUP
 ---

 The Pune GNU/Linux Users Group have announced ‘**PLUG MASHUP**‘, a technology event which includes a Hack-a-thon and a mashup camp to be held on October 13th and 14th, 2007 at Bhaskaracharya Pratishthan, Pune,